-Boston – Global engineering and consulting practice Buro Happold announced it completed work for Harvard University’s new Science and Engineering Complex (SEC), designed by architecture firm Behnisch Architekten.
+Boston – Global engineering and consulting practice, Buro Happold, announced it completed work for Harvard University’s new Science and Engineering Complex (SEC), designed by architecture firm Behnisch Architekten.

 Opening its doors to students this fall, the SEC is the latest significant addition to Harvard University’s Allston campus.
 Its diverse mix of labs and collaboration spaces were designed to further a robust culture of interdisciplinary work.
-Behnisch Architeckten created laboratory space with a novel approach to collaborative environments, as well as an innovative, high-performance facade.

 “This innovative and architecturally significant new complex has been constructed on top of existing foundations and basement spaces created for a different project, offering a chance to reduce embodied carbon while addressing a unique set of complexities for the design team in delivering a modern, vibrant space fitting both the client’s and architect’s aspirations,” says Craig Schwitter, P.E., senior partner and chair of the global board for Buro Happold.

 Buro Happold’s team carried out extensive analyses to assess how best to incorporate the new building over the existing substructure, seeking an efficient, elegant solution that maximizes the reuse and strength of the existing construction.
 The resulting design’s soaring, sunlight-dappled atrium links the new and existing buildings.
 The upper levels, linked by cantilevering walkways, bridges and interconnecting staircases, contribute to a sense of openness between labs, collaboration zones and learning spaces.
-“The structural design incorporates a high degree of flexibility and adaptability that Behnisch Architekten and Harvard University required to future-proof the spaces and allow for changes needed by the university for its dynamic, innovative programs,” says Buro Happold’s Curtis.

-“The seven-story building demonstrates advanced techniques in environmental design and energy performance and is paving the way for a new generation of buildings on the Allston campus,” says Stephen Curtis, PE, principal and regional discipline leader for Buro Happold’s structures team.
-“Our goal has been to integrate Harvard’s needs with Behnisch Architekten’s design vision embracing structural openness, future flexibility, and the unique considerations for resiliency.”
+Stephen Curtis, PE, principal and regional discipline leader for Buro Happold’s structures team, says, “The 7-story building demonstrates advanced techniques in environmental design and energy performance and is paving the way for a new generation of buildings on the Allston campus.
+Our goal has been to integrate Harvard’s needs with Behnisch Architekten’s design vision embracing structural openness, future flexibility, and the unique considerations for resiliency.”